primeharbor/breaches.cloud/content/incidents/Drizly/index.md

 Drizly was also sued by those whose data was leaked.
 The settlement is valued between $3.35 million and $7 million.

+The division was shutdown by Uber in March 2024.

 ## Summary of Coverage

 - TechCrunch: [Drizly 2020 Data Breach](https://techcrunch.com/2020/07/28/drizly-data-breach/) - July 28th, 2020